 By the first week of school, I had completed two of the black vinyl trees on my walls, but a lot of blank space still remained that I wanted to fill with two more decorative trees.
 I was also eager to put a sign on the door to the restroom and finally hang a number line in the classroom.
 It took a few weeks, but that corner of the classroom finally came together.

 Another big project to tackle was the completion of my classroom window decorations.
 By the first day of school, but boards above my windows were complete and included silhouettes of children playing (available from Schoolgirl Style), but the windows themselves needed a little pizzaz.
 I added rainbow pennants and a striped border above each window (also from Schoolgirl Style.)
 The finished result was perfect – just slightly behind schedule.

 Alphabet, Numbers and Calendar Finishing Touches

-Of all the items missing from my classroom, the missing alphabet saddened me the most.
+Of all the items I had yet to finish setting up when my classroom wasn’t ready, the missing alphabet saddened me the most.
 Here you can see one of my students working on a puzzle to sequence numbers and the alphabet is completely missing from the classroom.